capactio/capact/docs/internal/argo-workflows/README.md

 ### Others

 - [Argo doesn't work on Kind with default Docker executor](https://github.com/argoproj/argo/issues/2376).
-It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016).
-The workaround is to use different [Argo Workflow Executor](https://argoproj.github.io/argo/workflow-executors) - `k8sapi`.
-However, the workflows would need to be adjusted, as with `k8sapi` executor output artifacts can only be saved on volumes (such as `emptyDir`).
+It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016), similarly to `k3s` (and in a result also `k3d`).

+  The workaround is to use different [Argo Workflow Executor](https://argoproj.github.io/argo/workflow-executors), such as`k8sapi`.
+However, for `k8sapi` and `kubelet` executors, the workflows would need to be adjusted, as the output artifacts can only be saved on volumes (such as `emptyDir`).
 Modified workflow with `emptyDir` volume volumeMounts for containers works on both Workflow Executors.

   ```yaml
   message: 'invalid spec: templates.artifact-example.steps[0].generate-artifact templates.whalesay.outputs.artifacts.hello-art:
      k8sapi executor does not support outputs from base image layer. must use emptyDir'
   phase: Failed
    ```

+  There is also another executor - [`pns`](https://argoproj.github.io/argo/workflow-executors/#process-namespace-sharing-pns) which doesn't require workflow modifications.
+It is immature, but has the lowest number of cons.
+At some point the `docker` executor could be treated as a security issue anyway.
+From a short investigation of executors, it might be the best fit for our case.

 - Argo is able to run [Cron Workflows](https://argoproj.github.io/argo/cron-workflows/), which may be useful in future for us as there are some plans to have cronjob-like Actions.
 - There is a pattern of running [Workflow of workflows](https://argoproj.github.io/argo/workflow-of-workflows/), however at this point it doesn't seem to bring any value for us.
 This is what we will do, but in a generic way using dedicated containers.